SanliFaez/labphew/docs/source/index.rst

 =========================================

 If you are an experience Python programmer, labphew might be too basic for your needs.
-These are some other open-source instrumentation projects which might be interesting for you (no guarantees!):
+These are some other open-source instrumentation projects under development, which might be interesting for you (no guarantees!):

 + `autolab <https://github.com/qcha41/autolab>`_
 + `lantz <https://github.com/LabPy/lantz>`_